 Ingredients and substitutions

-I recommend thin-slicing your garlic rather than mincing.
-Minced garlic is much smaller and has the potential to burn when cooking for longer in the oven.
+- Garlic - I recommend thin-slicing your garlic rather than mincing.
+Minced garlic is much smaller and has the potential to burn while baking in the oven.

 Can I use grape tomatoes?

 While this recipe will technically work with grape tomatoes, I recommend using cherry tomatoes if you can find them.

 Cherry tomatoes are small, round tomatoes that are sweeter, juicier, and have thinner skins.
 This makes them ideal for roasting and tossing with pasta.

 Grape tomatoes are small, oblong tomatoes with thicker skins and lower water content.
 They're a bit less delicate than cherry tomatoes and have a longer shelf life.
 Because of this, you're more likely to see grocery stores shelves stocked with grape tomatoes.